 The Detailed Guide to Making an Animated GIF in GIMP

 Even if the general principle is pretty simple, any new project can be a bit confusing the first time you give it a try.
 Here’s a more detailed explanation of the steps involved in making a GIF in GIMP, along with a few handy tips for streamlining the process a bit.

 Step 1: Creating Your Canvas

-This is an important question of any image creation process: what size of canvas do you need to work with?
-Remember that most GIFs are displayed at a fairly small size as part of a post or comment, and usually now on a phone screen that makes the final display size even smaller.
+This is an important question in any image creation process: what size of canvas do you need to work with?
+Remember that most GIFs are displayed at a fairly small size as part of a post or comment, and usually now on a phone screen which makes the final display size even smaller.